 - So far in season 2 (August – today): we have 40,000 active users on the platform with an average of 26 outgoing messages “pulled” per user.
 80% of the farmers who took the training in season 1 also used the training in season 2 when we added new crops.

 - 75% of farmers had never met someone from an input company and 60% had never been to any agricultural training (NGO, government, or private sector).
 We are able to reach a completely underserved demographic that is hungry for information.

 Do you think that digital interventions can work alone or should be complemented or supported by other forms of traditional interventions?
 Which other programs have you put in place to support the Arifu learning platform?

-Digital interventions are powerful, but don’t solve all the barriers keeping farmers from increasing yields and profit.
-Physical availability of inputs and link to better produce buyers are issues farmers face across Africa and still require in person support – although this will likely change over the coming years.
+Digital interventions are powerful but won’t solve all the barriers to keeping farmers from increasing yields and profit.
+Physical availability of inputs and links to better produce buyers are issues farmers face across Africa and still require in-person support – although this will likely change over the coming years.
 We have a number of pilots addressing entire value chains where technology is one piece of the larger puzzle of farmer engagement.

-What does success of the program look to you?
+What does the success of the program look to you?
 What can you do better?

 What are the three hard-to-spot pitfalls that are critical to avoid when thinking about farmer capability programs?

 - Trying to implement sleek European or American technology because you have a good tool available (tablets with lots of functionality, apps with flashy videos).
 Finding fit-for-purpose solutions that meet customer needs should always be the focus – there are tons of great developers and designers here in Africa who are generally much better at creating solutions that will be widely adopted.